sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

 ### Running non-parametric statistics on GPUs speeds up processing 50 times

-We modified the repeated-measures ANOVA function to be GPU compatible (all the Matlab GPU functions used here are made available at the bottom of this page).
+We modified the repeated-measures ANOVA function to be GPU compatible (all the MATLAB GPU functions used here are made available at the bottom of this page).

 ``` matlab